Choquequirao to Machupicchu 8D 7N Challenge

 Included

-Professional bilingual guide (Spanish - English) and assistant guide (only for groups of 8 or more people).
+Assistant guide (only for groups of 8 or more people).

 Pick up from the hotel.

-Private transportation (Cusco - Cachora).
+Transportation (Cusco - Cachora).

-Tickets to Choquequirao.
+Entrance fees to Choquequirao.

 A cook to prepare all meals.